 We offer several options for enjoying your “catch of the day.”
-All our tours include a “forage-to-table” option: bring your finds to one of our partner restaurants and they will prepare a free appetizer to start off your meal.
-Our regular and private tours also include a brief cooking lesson and tasting as well as an evening cooking class option.
+Our tours in Asheville, Charlotte, and Cashiers include a “forage-to-table” option: bring your finds to one of our partner restaurants and they will prepare a free appetizer to start off your meal.
+Our foraging and private tours also include a brief cooking lesson and tasting as well as an evening cooking class option.
 Finally, private tours can include preparing a meal together as part of the tour.
 For more info on each of these options, see below.

 • Foraging & Private Tour